opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard_modules/how_to_hide_or_show_widgets.rst

     Create the base

+In this tutorial, we will create a page comprised of a visualization and its related dataset filter, using the `Shanghai World University Ranking <https://data.opendatasoft.com/explore/dataset/shanghai-world-university-ranking%40public/>`_ dataset that can be found on our OpenDataSoft data network.

 .. rst-class:: block-step

-    1 + In this tutorial, we will create a page comprised of a visualization and its related dataset filter, using the `Shanghai World University Ranking <https://data.opendatasoft.com/explore/dataset/shanghai-world-university-ranking%40public-us/>`_ dataset that can be found on our OpenDataSoft data network.
-First, let's start with the visualization.
+    1 + Let's start our page by adding the widget code of the visualization of our choice.
 Here, we chose to display a scatter plot chart representing the top 20 of the best universities in the ranking.
 For each university, the chart shows their average score.

 .. admonition:: Note
    :class: note